Deep sea mining: State sponsorship

 Under the ISA licensing framework, only specific entities are eligible to conduct deep seabed mining in the Area I. According to UNCLOS, such activities are restricted to States Parties or entities, state-owned or private, nationally affiliated with or effectively controlled by these states.
 Sponsorship by a State Party, as required by Article 153(2)(b), is mandatory.
 Furthermore, Annex III, Article 4(3). specifies that private corporations must secure sponsorship from their home state, and if another state exerts effective control, its sponsorship is also required.

+A state or a collective number of states must secure sponsorship from the ISA to adopt the regulatory control approach to effective control in granting exploration contracts to private sector companies.
+To date, the ISA has adopted what is described as a regulator control in granting exploration contracts to private sector companies.
+In addition, the ISA has focused on the contractor company's location of incorporation, meaning that, in some cases, the text for effective control is whether the ISA has a registered company in the sponsoring state.

+Sponsoring states' obligations cannot be fulfilled exclusively through financial and market tools.
+The required compliance enforcement and accountability mechanisms can only work in practice if there is a meaningful link between the State and the contractor, which is where the notion of 'effective control' comes into play.

 To obtain approval, States or State-sponsored entities must submit a plan of work to the ISA, which, upon approval, becomes a binding contract.
 This framework allows private companies to collaborate with sponsoring states, leveraging their technological resources cf. Article 162(2)(b) while operating under ISA's regulatory oversight.

 The sponsorship requirement ensures entities comply with UNCLOS obligations, as highlighted by ITLOS, binding non-state actors to international and domestic legal responsibilities, cf. Annex III, Article 4(4), and Article 139 in the convention.
 Sponsorship also reinforces state accountability, ensuring non-state actors operate under domestic legal systems.

 Non-parties to UNCLOS and non-state actors associated with such states are excluded from deep seabed mining activities.
 This exclusion underscores UNCLOS's role as the prevailing legal framework for regulating seabed resource activities, with alternative regimes likely deemed inconsistent with international law.